ksherb1/security-injections-3.0/README.md

 `npm install`

 5) All dependencies required should be automatically downloaded and stored in a "node_modules" directory in your project folder.

+## OTHER IMPORTANT STEPS OF CONFIGURATION
+1) On the root of the repository, create a folder called "public".

+`mkdir public`

+2) Inside that folder, create another folder called "securityinjections".

+`cd public`
+`mkdir securityinjections`